felipeclopes/redisrank/README.md

 ### Storing / Writing

-Redistat stores all data into a Redis hash keys.
+Redisrank stores all data into a Redis hash keys.
 The Redis key name the used consists of three parts.
 The scope, label, and datetime:

     {scope}/{label}:{datetime}